 IF YOU ARE CONTACTED BY MEDIA

 - Before making any media response, promptly notify your department chair or unit director, who in turn should inform your college and its communications manager.
-University Communications should also be notified and can help evaluate requests and offer media training.
+University Communications and Marketing should also be notified and can help evaluate requests and offer media training.

 - Be aware that emails and other communications and records from MSU employees are subject to public disclosure under Michigan’s Freedom of Information Act.
 Carefully evaluate any request to disclose or share information, and contact the MSU Freedom of Information Office if you receive any such request.